The Ham Shack Equipment

 Other items for the shack, including BoatAnchors

 - Yaesu FT-625R - From a deceased estate complete with a Dick Smith 100 Watt Linear Amplifier.
-The power wiring had been altered and a RF Pre Amp fitted so I put this all back to original and it works fine.
 I would like to find the digital display option as this is the R version not the RD.
 If someone has a junker that still has the digital display and / or the memory module I would like to negociate a deal.
 Tried advertising on VKHam but the only response I got was some fellow in Africa wishing to rip me off.
 The photo of the rig he sent me was off my web site and the money was to be deposited in a Western Union account, a sure sign of fraud.
+I used this Rig on our local 6 Metre AM net on Sunday mornings until it developed a fault in December 2015.
+It would not transmit on AM.
+I put it away and used the IC-756 ProII instead until Colin, VK5ACE, kindly offered to have a look at it, he was fixing another one at the time.
+He soon found it was the function switch and he drilled a couple of holes in the outer case of the switch and a few good blasts of switch cleaner means it is now back on the air in January 2017.

-- Tokyo HiPower HL-1K Linear Amplifier (not in use as my antenna tuner could not handle the power)
+- Tokyo HiPower HL-1K Linear Amplifier Was not in use until recently as my automatic antenna tuner could not handle the power.

 - Kenwood TH-26A 2M hand held - Given to me from a deceased estate with a dead battery and no charger.
 Works fine now thanks to Battery Specialists here in South Australia.

-I have built J Pole antenna for 6M, 2M and 70cM and have bought a G5RV from the USA for the HF bands.
+I have built copper J Pole antenna for 6M, 2M and 70cM and bought a G5RV from the USA for the HF bands.
 Very nice kit of parts, not worth me rummaging round for the various cables and fittings for the price.
-I also have a TET-Emtron TEV-4 four band HF vertical up in the air now.
+I also have a TET-Emtron TEV-4 four band HF vertical up in the air and I have replaced the 2M J-Pole with a RingO.
+I recently erected a second tower on the block next door and this has four antenna on top including a Tet-Emtron TE-33 three band beam for HF and I may buy the WARC band addition for this.
+This tower has a Yaesu G-2800DXC rotator fitted.

 Having all this equiment to play with and experimenting with Antennas, I needed something to test them.
 The VK5JST Aerial Analyser is fine for HF but I needed something that would work on 6M and 2M.
-With this in mind I now have an nRS miniVNA and what an amazing little device that is.
+With this in mind raided the piggy bank and bought an mRS miniVNA and what an amazing little device that is.

 miniRadioSolutions - HF VHF Antenna analyzer